krahets/hello-algo/en/docs/chapter_tree/binary_tree.md

 ## 7.1.4 &nbsp; Degeneration of binary trees

 Figure 7-8 shows the ideal and degenerate structures of binary trees.
-When every level of a binary tree is filled, it reaches the "perfect binary tree"; when all nodes are biased towards one side, the binary tree degenerates into a "linked list".
+A binary tree becomes a "perfect binary tree" when every level is filled; while it degenerates into a "linked list" when all nodes are biased toward one side.

 - The perfect binary tree is the ideal situation, fully leveraging the "divide and conquer" advantage of binary trees.
 - A linked list is another extreme, where operations become linear, degrading the time complexity to $O(n)$.